Skip to main content

 Legal Terms and Conditions

-This is one area where most companies face challenges because of not reading thoroughly/adequately.
-Dedicate some time and read through terms of service to understand your responsibilities, factors your vendor stands committed to and the shared responsibilities between your organization and the vendor.
+Most companies face challenges in this area because they do not read the terms of service thoroughly or adequately.
+Dedicate some time to reading through the terms of service to understand your responsibilities, factors your vendor is committed to, and the shared responsibilities between your organization and the vendor.

-Have a close watch on how can access your data and be aware of all legal rights.
+Closely watch how you can access your data and be aware of all legal rights.

 During Cloud Implementation: